unipi-itc/IoX/README.md

 and also on the Dell Networking OS 10 running on the control plane of a Dell Networking switch S6000-ON and controlling it using the CPS interface.

-We implemented a fingerprint-based door lock system with two nodes partecipating in the process.
+We implemented a fingerprint-based door lock system with two nodes participating in the process.

 ## Status